-I considered taking courses at a local college or tech school, but found a one-year program in San Francisco.
-Beatrice, the owner and founder of the program, and her staff offer intensive programs.
-I took the beginner three-week session and successfully completed the first six projects.
+I considered taking courses at a local college or tech school, but found a one-year program offered by an individual; I took the beginner course and successfully completed the first six projects.

 Yes, there are seven items here…the first is a sample to learn basics like cutting, gluing, stitching (each piece is hand stitched) and edge finishing.